 According to Wisconsin Statute 115.787(2)(g), transition planning must begin no later than the first IEP in effect when the student turns 14, and it should be updated annually thereafter.

-This type of structured, hands-on learning environment is used to help students with disabilities develop job skills and explore career options in a simulated work setting, often as part of a school’s transition program.
+This structured, hands-on learning environment helps students with disabilities develop job skills and explore career options in a simulated work setting, often as part of a school’s transition program.

 PAES (Practical Assessment Exploration System) Lab

-This plan is developed for children under age 3 who are eligible for early intervention services, focusing on family-centered goals, and outlines the services and supports needed to meet the child’s developmental needs.
+This plan is developed for children under age three who are eligible for early intervention services, focusing on family-centered goals, and outlines the services and supports needed to meet the child’s developmental needs.

 Individualized Family Service Plan (IFSP)

-This challenge affects students by limiting access to resources like food, shelter, and technology, which can hinder academic progress.
+This challenge affects students by limiting access to resources such as food, shelter, and technology, hindering academic progress.

 Poverty (low income)